gbif/vocabulary/notes.md

   This also checks deleted and replaced vocabularies, it doesn't make sense to create a vocabulary that was already deleted.

 - Deleting a vocabulary

+  A vocabulary cannot be deleted, only deprecated.

+- Deprecate a vocabulary
-  A vocabulary that has concepts cannot be deleted - if we don't do so the concepts will still appear in the searches.
+  - A vocabulary that has concepts cannot be deprecated - if we don't do so the concepts will still appear in the searches.

-  ??
-There is an option to delete a vocabulary and all its concepts -> this implies that we have to allow the deletion of concepts
+  - There is an option to deprecate a vocabulary and all its concepts.
+  - A vocabulary can be deprecated with or without replacement.
+  - When deprecating a vocabulary with replacement, its concepts will NOT be reassigned to the replacement - if we would reassign them it will be like a duplicate of the vocabulary

-- Restoring a vocabulary
+- Restoring a deprecated vocabulary

-  ??
-When a deleted vocabulary is restored, there is an option to restore all its deleted concepts -> only if we finally do the previous point of deleting concepts

-// TODO: do deprecations for vocabularies too
+  - Fields deprecated, deprecatedBy and replacedBy are set to null.
+  - There is an option to restored a deprecated vocabulary and all its deprecated concepts.

 ### Concept
 - Validity check for concepts